audathuynh/auth/README.md

 ### Step 3: C &rarr; S: request, T<sub>CS</sub>

-In the step 3, the client sends requests to the server `S`.
+In the step 3, the client `C` sends requests to the server `S`.
 The ticket T<sub>CS</sub> is attached in each request to the server `S`.
 The server `S` can be a resource service or it can be a gateway server for accessing several resource services in the architecture of micro-services.
 The server `S` needs to verify T<sub>CS</sub> to make sure that the request is authenticated before the server `S` performs the request from the client `C`.
 In the process, the server `S` may need to ask the authentication server `A` to verify the ticket or it may verify the ticket itself, before the server `S` performs the request from `C`.